 Post, Pages, URLs, Classes and IDs

-By default, the scripts required to support a page’s functionality are placed in the footer to facilitate faster pagespeed, but there may be times when you need scripts to load early.
+By default, the scripts required to support a page’s functionality are placed in the footer to facilitate faster page speed, but there may be times when you need scripts to load early.
 Choose whether scripts load in the header or footer by clicking the corresponding button.

 NOTE: Your theme must be using the wp_footer() function for this feature to work.
-The function should be located in your wp_include folder, or you can simply contact your theme’s developer and inquire whether the function is present.
+The function should be located in your wp_include folder, or you can simply contact your theme’s developer and inquire about whether the function is present.

 One of the major factors that can make your site slow is the distance your content has to travel between the hosting server and the location of the visitor viewing your site.
 Generally speaking, the further the location, the longer your site will take to load.
 A chief value of CDNs is that they pre-position your content in servers around the world thereby reducing the distance your content has to travel no matter where a visitor is located.
 Check out our CDN overview video for more information.

 Click Activate to open the CDN control panel and configure the feature.

 The Smush CDN consists of 40 terabytes-per-second servers located in 45 locations around the world.
 Closer servers mean faster speeds and faster speeds mean better page rank.
-Our CDN also ensures that a larger number of users can your site at the same time without causing delays in content delivery.
+Our CDN also ensures that a larger number of users can visit your site at the same time, without causing delays in content delivery.

-NOTE: Enabling the CDN will have no impact on the Bulk Smush or Directory Smush features, as those run independently from the CDN.
+Note: Enabling the CDN will have no impact on the Bulk Smush or Directory Smush features, as those run independently from the CDN.

 Supported Media Types